DSCKGEC/Galleriz/README.md

-# react-native-samsung-gallery
+# react-native-gallery
-This is Gallery app which design is cloned from samsung default gallery.
+This is Gallery app which design is cloned from samsung default gallery app.

 ## Preview